gpuweb/cts/docs/fp_primer.md

   X = [f(m), f(M)]
 ```
 where m and M are in `[a, b]`, `m <= M`, and produce the min and max results
-respectively.
+for `f` on the interval, respectively.

 So how do we find the minima and maxima for our operation in the domain?

-The general solution for this requires using calculus to calculate the
+The common general solution for this requires using calculus to calculate the
 derivative of `f`, `f'`, and then find the zeroes `f'` to find inflection
 points of `f`.

+This solution wouldn't be sufficient for all builtins, i.e. `step` which is not
+differentiable at 'edge' values.

 Thankfully we do not need a general solution for the CTS, since all the builtin
 operations are defined in the spec, so `f` is from a known set of options.

 These operations can be divided into two broad categories: monotonic, and
-non-monotonic.
+non-monotonic, with respect to an interval.

 The monotonic operations are ones that preserve the order of inputs in their
 outputs (or reverse it).
 Their graph only ever decreases or increases,